IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/directives/autocomplete/README.md

  - `Arrow Up` - will move to previous drop down item.
  - `End` will move to last drop down item.
  - `Home` will move to first drop down item.
- - `Enter` will confirm the already selected items and will close the drop down.
+ - `Enter` will confirm the already selected item and will close the drop down.
  - `Esc` will close the drop down.

 > Note: When autocomplete is opened an then the first item in the list is automatically selected.
 The same is valid when list is filtered.

-##Selection and model binding
+## Selection and model binding

-When value is selected in the drop down, then host element value is automatically updated.
+When value is selected in the drop down, then input element value is automatically updated.
-What you need is to define the value property of the drop down item and bind it.
+In order to achieve that define the value property of the drop down item and bind it.
 Then on selection, the autocomplete will update the bound input value:

 ```html
 <igx-input-group class="group">